creationix/howtonode.org/articles/express-mongodb.markdown

 There are two important things to note that we've just done;

 The first is the change to our application's routing rules.
-What we've done is say that for any browser requests that come in to the route ('/') we should ask the data provider for all the articles it knows about (a future improvement might be 'the most recent 10 posts etc.') and to 'render' those returned articles using the [haml-js][] template `blogs_index.html.haml`.
+What we've done is say that for any browser requests that come in to the route ('/') we should ask the data provider for all the articles it knows about (a future improvement might be 'the most recent 10 posts etc.') and to 'render' those returned articles using the [jade][] template `blogs_index.html.haml`.

-The second is the usage of a 'layout' [haml-js][] file `layout.html.haml`.
+The second is the usage of a 'layout' [jade][] file `layout.html.haml`.
 This file will be used whenever a call to 'render' is made (unless over-ridden in that particular call) and provides a simple mechanism for common style across all page requests.

-> If you're familiar with [Haml][] then you may want to skip this section, otherwise please read-on!
-[Haml][] is yet-another templating language, however this one is driven by the rule that 'Markup should be beautiful'.
+> If you're familiar with [jade][] then you may want to skip this section, otherwise please read-on! [jade][] is yet-another templating language, however this one is driven by the rule that 'Markup should be beautiful'.
 It provides a lightweight syntax for declaring markup with a bare minimum of typed characters.
 >
-> [haml-js][] is a server-side JavaScript partial/mostly-complete implementation of [Haml][].
-Reading a [haml-js][] template is simple.
+> Reading a [jade][] template is simple.
 The hierarchy of elements is expressed as indentation on the left hand-side; that is, everything that starts in a given column shares the same parent.
-Each line of [Haml][] represents either a new element in the (eventual) HTML document or a function within [Haml][] (which offers conditions and loops etc).
-Effectively [haml-js][] takes a JSON object and binds it to any `literal` text in the [haml-js][] template, applies the rules that define [Haml][] and then processes the resulting bag of stuff to produce a well-formed and valid HTML document of the specified DOCTYPE.
+Each line of [jade][] represents either a new element in the (eventual) HTML document or a function within [jade][] (which offers conditions and loops etc).
+Effectively [jade][] takes a JSON object and binds it to any `literal` text in the [jade][] template, applies the rules that define [jade][] and then processes the resulting bag of stuff to produce a well-formed and valid HTML document of the specified DOCTYPE.
 (Yay!)

 As is probably obvious we need a little styling to be applied here, to do that we'll need to change our layout a little to request a stylesheet: